o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 #### Tests in the Editor interpreter

-The O3DE Editor internally manages a Python Interpreter, and exposes Editor-specific functionality through a Python bindings library.
-Although this environment isn't equivalent to launching `o3de/python/python.*`, it uses the same version of the Python interpreter.
-The Editor interpreter is best used for tests which involve the following:
+The **O3DE Editor** internally manages a Python Interpreter and exposes Editor-specific functionality through a Python bindings library.
+Although this environment isn't equivalent to launching `python/python.*`, it uses the same version of the Python interpreter.
+The Editor interpreter is best used for tests that involve the following:

 * Target specific functionality within the Editor, using [EditorPythonBindings and EditorTest](/docs/user-guide/testing/parallel-pattern/).
-* Rely on external crash-handling (editor crash causes a test script crash).
+* Rely on external crash-handling (an Editor crash will cause a test script crash).

-To integrate with the Editor interpreter, create a test which uses `EditorPythonBindings`.
+To integrate with the Editor interpreter, create a test that uses `EditorPythonBindings`.
 These tests **must not** be in a file starting with `test_` or `tests_`, to avoid accidentally registering as failing tests.

 {{< note >}}
 PyTest is not used within the Editor interpreter, and as a consequence PyTest functionality is unavailable to tests which run in the Editor interpreter.
 Avoid dependencies on PyTest fixtures when designing these tests.